nickjj/dotfiles/README.md

 `I
 ```

-Optionally confirm that a few things work after closing and re-opening your
+#### Optionally confirm that a few things work after closing and re-opening your terminal
-terminal:

 ```sh
 # Sanity check to see if you can run some of the tools we installed.